sarfraznawaz2005/ai-team/readme.md

 FINAL TEAM RESULT:

 Sachin Tendulkar is a legendary Indian cricketer widely regarded as one of the greatest batsmen in the history of the sport.
 Known as the "Master Blaster," Tendulkar holds the record for most centuries (100) in international cricket.
 ```

 [See more examples here](https://github.com/sarfraznawaz2005/ai-team/tree/main/examples)

 ## How it works ?

-Each member performs his tasks and passes result to next member as context.
+Each member performs his task and passes result to next member as context.
 Next members uses that information as context
-to perform his task and provide own results and so on.
+to perform his task and provide own results to next and so on.
 Therefore result of each member is passed to next to build
 collective knowledge and infer results based on that.

 ## Supported LLMs